-iLO 4 Connection Details
+iLO 4 and iLO 5 Connection Details

-Due to a limitation in some iLO devices, ILO4 KVM targets require java cache to be enabled and a workaround to launch in the following browser/client configurations:

-- Firefox browser on MAC - Firefox browser on Windows 10

-The required JNLP file is downloaded, but the file extension is not recognized so the associated application does not launch.
+All ILO 4 and ILO 5 KVM targets require "Java cache" to be enabled to launch successfully in all browsers and client configurations.
+On Firefox browser on MAC and Windows 10 the required JNLP file is downloaded, but the file extension may not be recognized so the associated application may not launch.